 Spiritual Site Visits

-In addition to spiritual site visits that take place while attending CHI modules, it is also important that a student become familiar with the interfaith landscape in his or her own community.
+In addition to spiritual site visits that take place while attending ChI courses, it is also important that a student become familiar with the interfaith landscape in his or her own community.
 The spiritual site visits requirement is to visit local worship services/spiritual centers for three traditions other than the student’s primary faith tradition and other than the secondary faith tradition he or she is studying.

 Commitment to Community